cobyw/JobTracker/readMe.md

 # Job Tracker
 Welcome to Job Tracker.
-This project was made over the course of a week to learn the basics of WPF.
-Here is the [technical design doc](Documents/JobTrackerDoc.md) for the Job Tracker and here is a [tutorial for how to use Job Tracker](Documents/JobTrackerHowTo.md).
+This project was made over a week to learn the basics of WPF.
+Here is the [technical design doc](Documents/JobTrackerDoc.md) for Job Tracker and here is a [tutorial for how to use Job Tracker](Documents/JobTrackerHowTo.md).

 ## Installation
 1. Visit [Job Tracker Latest Releases](https://github.com/cobyw/JobTracker/releases/latest)
-2. Click on "JobTracker.exe" to download the latest version of Job Tracker
+2. Click on **JobTracker.exe** to download the latest version of Job Tracker
-3. Navigate to your downloads folder and locate the downloaded JobTracker.exe
+3. Navigate to your downloads folder and locate the downloaded **JobTracker.exe**
-4. Double-click JobTracker.exe to open the program
+4. Double-click **JobTracker.exe** to open the program
 4. Click <u>**More Info**</u> on the Microsoft Defender pop up that appears.[^1]

     ![WindowsProtected1](/Documents/images/WindowsProtected1.png "A pop up from Windows Defender showing that Windows protected your PC.
 There is an arrow pointing to More Info.")